It’s the holy grail of fitness. The thing everybody wants to accomplish. And then keep doing over and over: Lose fat and

 - in a state of equilibrium (this seldom happens)

-But you CAN alternate between fat loss and building muscle days within the week.
+But you CAN alternate between fat loss and muscle building within the week.

 Body recomposition requires an intense training program and a detailed nutrition plan.
 But a lot of people don’t put in the effort to calculate their macros, track them every day, and train consistently at a high intensity.

 If you follow the right guidelines, losing fat while building muscle is a straightforward process.